buckleylab/Buckley_lab_protocols/Using_the_server/useful_commands_beginners.md

-Useful commands for people who don't understand command line
+Useful commands for people new to command line
 ============================================================

 ## Authorship